ershov-ilya/alphanum.class.php/README.md

 900800700
 ```

-Also there is [JavaScript version](https://github.com/ershov-ilya/alphanum.js) of this module
+Also there is [JavaScript version](https://github.com/ershov-ilya/alphanum.js) of this class